kercre123/victor/README.md

 Welcome to `victor`.
 This is the home of the Anki Vector robot's source code.
 Original README: [README-orig.md](/README-orig.md)

+## Branch Info

+This branch uses the Snowboy wake-word engine.
+It's reasonably fast and accurate, and you can technically create your own models though I haven't gotten it to successfully work.

+The wake-word is "snowboy" rather than "hey vector" at the moment.

 ## Building

  - Prereqs: Make sure you have `docker` and `git-lfs` installed.
 You need a Linux machine.
 WSL should work. macOS may work???